Road Trip Tips From Someone Who Loves to Travel by Car.

 If renting a vacation vechicle - ask for child car seats when making reservations.

+Have your car well inspected and serviced to all manufacturers' recommendations.
 Check your lights, signals, wiper blades (including the rear), horn, and radio.

 Check fluid levels, belts, caps and hoses, and filters.